-9.1 Purpose.
-The purpose of the Planned Unit Development (PUD) zoning district is to provide greater flexibility on the development of residential areas in order to achieve more creative development outcomes that better reflect the character of the community and surround area of the land being developed.
+9.1.
+Purpose.
+The purpose of the Planned Unit Development (PUD) zoning district is to provide greater flexibility in the development of residential areas in order to achieve more creative development outcomes that better reflect the character of the community and surround area of the land being developed.
 This is achieved by undertaking a process that results in a development outcome exceeding that which is typically achievable through the underlying zoning district.

-9.2 District Application
+9.2.
+District Application

+- 9.2.1.
+PUDs were allowed to be established over properties zoned R-1 prior to the effective date of this ordinance, as denoted in Section 1.5. - 9.2.2.
+Establishment of new PUDs after the effective date of this ordinance, as denoted in Section 1.5, is prohibited.

+9.3.
+Pre-existing PUDs.

-- 9.2.1 PUDs were allowed to be established over properties zoned R-1 prior to the effective date of this ordinance, as denoted in Section 1.54. - 9.2.2 Establishment of new PUDs after the effective date of this ordinance, as denoted in Section 1.54, is prohibited. - 9.3 Pre-existing PUDs.
-Pre-existing PUDs authorized prior to the effective date of this ordinance, as denoted in Section 1.54, shall continue to be governed per the original conditions of approval until the PUD is cancelled by the City, or the PUD is requested to be amended. - 9.4 PUD Amendments.
+Pre-existing PUDs authorized prior to the effective date of this ordinance, as denoted in Section 1.5, shall continue to be governed per the original conditions of approval until the PUD is cancelled by the City, or the PUD is requested to be amended.

+9.4.
+PUD Amendments.

 Existing PUDs may be amended from time to time as a result of unforeseen circumstances, overlooked opportunities, or requests from a developer or neighborhood.
 At such a time, the applicant shall make an application to the city for a PUD amendment.
 Amendments to an approved PUD Overlay district shall be processed as one of the following:

-Administrative Amendment.
-The Zening Administrator may approve minor changes in the location placement, and height of buildings if such changes are required by engineering or other circumstances, provided the changes conform to the approved overlay district intent and are consistent with all requirements of the PUD ordinance.
-Under no circumstances shall an administrative amendment allow additional stories to buildings, additional lots, or changes to designated uses established as part of the PUD.
-An Administrative Amendment shall be

 - 9.4.1 Ordinance Amendment.
 A PUD change requiring a text update to the adopted PUD overlay district language shall be administered in accordance with adopted regulations for zoning code changes in Section 3.4.2.
 Ordinance amendments shall be limited to changes that are deemed by the Zoning Administrator to be consistent with the intent of the original PUD approval, but are technically necessary due to construction of the adopted overlay district language. - 9.4.2 All Other Amendments.
-Any change not qualifying for an Administrative amendment or an Ordinance amendment shall require cancellation of the existing PUD prior to such amendments moving forward under standard subdivision requirements as may be applicable. - 9.5 PUD Cancellation.
+Any change not qualifying for an Administrative amendment or an Ordinance amendment shall require cancellation of the existing PUD prior to such amendments moving forward under standard subdivision requirements as may be applicable.

+9.5 PUD Cancellation.

 A PUD shall only be cancelled and revoked upon the City Council adopting an ordinance rescinding the overlay district establishing the PUD.
-Cancellation of a PUD shall include findings that demonstrate that the PUD is no longer necessary due to changes in local regulations over time; is inconsistent with the Comprehensive Plan or other application land use regulations; threatens public safety. health, or welfare; or other applicable findings in accordance with law.
+Cancellation of a PUD shall include findings that demonstrate that the PUD is no longer necessary due to changes in local regulations over time; is inconsistent with the Comprehensive Plan or other application land use regulations; threatens public safety, health, or welfare; or other applicable findings in accordance with law.